len898/Books/when_mckinsey_comes_to_town.md

 ![BookCover](https://images4.penguinrandomhouse.com/cover/9780593081877)

-R👍ecommended for anyone into business books
+👍Recommended for anyone into business books
 The pacing can be slow at times but the stories are all interesting

 ## Summary